-suggested that both functional and structural grounds melano-macrophages cells may represent the primitive analogues of the germinal centers of the lymph nodes of birds and mammals.
-Clinical studies have shown the association of melano- macrophages cells with a range of highly resistant intracellular bacteria and parasites [36].
+Lamers and De Haas (1985)emphasized the close further relationship of melano-macrophages cells with the lymphoid cells and suggested that they were the major sites of long-term antigen retention.
+It has been suggested that both functional and structural grounds melano-macrophages cells may represent the primitive analogues of the germinal centers of the lymph nodes of birds and mammals.
+Clinical studies have shown the association of melano- macrophages cells with a range of highly resistant intracellular bacteria and parasites (Roberts, 2001).

-The fine structural organization of the hepatocytes of Acanthodactylus boskianus was similar to that reported for other reptilian species [37].
-In the present work we found that, the hepatic cells of Acanthodactylus boskianus are polygoanal in shape and similar to those of other vertebrates, except for the melano-macrophages .
-This observation received a marked support from the reports which mentioned that the hepatic cells of lizards are similar to those of other vertebrates, except for the melano-macrophages , which are absent in birds and mammals [29, 30].
+The fine structural organization of the hepatocytes of Acanthodactylus boskianus was similar to that reported for other reptilian species (deBrito-Gitirana and Rangel, 1995).
+In the present work, we found that, the hepatic cells of Acanthodactylus boskianus are polygoanal in shape and similar to those of other vertebrates, except for the melano-macrophages.
+This observation received marked support from the reports which mentioned that the hepatic cells of lizards are similar to those of other vertebrates, except for the melanomacrophages, which are absent in birds and mammals (Sichel et al., 2002; Agius and Roberts, 2003).

 Also, we observed that the nuclei located at the periphery of the hepatic cells.
-This finding agreed with the same observation that was reported for Phrynops geoffroanus [27] and for Tropidurus torquatus [3].
+This finding agreed with the same observation that was reported for Phrynops geoffroanus (Moura et al., 2009) and for Tropidurus torquatus (Firmiano et al..
+2011).
 These researchers observed that some nuclei located in the central region of the hepatic cells, but most of them were displaced toward the periphery.
-The nuclei of the liver cells of Acanthodactylus boskianus were displaced to the periphery owing to the presence of various sized abundant vacuole within the cytoplasm.
+The nuclei liver cells of the of Acanthodactylus boskianus were displaced to the periphery owing to the presence of various sized abundant vacuole within the cytoplasm.

-In addition, in our study we noticed numerous rounded mitochondria as well as an abundant of rough endoplasmic reticulum.
-Our results agreed with reports confirmed that an increase in the number of mitochondria in cold temperature occurs in mice, hamster and bat liver [38], and muscle of squirrel during hibernation [39] and in the liver carp [40].
-In addition, de Brito-Gitirana and Storch [41] reported that hepatocytes react to the reduction in temperature with an increase in the endoplasmic reticulum and in number of mitochondria and peroxisomes.
-The same authors found that rough endoplasmic reticulum (rER) was better developed in animals kept at lower temperature (20°C) than in animals at 35°C. Our findings were interpreted by the opinion of [41] who stated that in the cold, the augmentation in the number of mitochondria and the endoplasmic reticulum, the enhancement in activity of the Golgi apparatus, the increase in the number of ribosomes on the nuclear envelope, and the formation in groups of peroxisomes may represent a morphological denotation in order to a biochemical compensation to process temperature adaptation.
+In addition, in our study, we noticed numerous rounded mitochondria as well as an abundace of the rough endoplasmic reticulum.
+Our results agreed with reports confirmed that an increase in the number of mitochondria in cold temperature occurs in mice, hamster and bat liver (Horwitz, 1976), and muscle of squirrel during hibernation (Moreland, 1962) and in the liver carp (Storch, 1984).
+In addition, de Brito-Gitirana and Storch (2002) reported that hepatocytes react to the reduction in temperature with an increase in the endoplasmic reticulum and in the number of mitochondria and peroxisomes.
+The same authors found that rough endoplasmic reticulum better developed (rER) was in animals kept at a lower temperature (20°C) than in animals at 35°C. Our findings were interpreted by the opinion of (de Brito-Gitirana and Storch, 2002) who stated that in the cold, the augmentation in the number of mitochondria and the endoplasmic reticulum. the enhancement in activity of the Golgi apparatus, the increase the number in of ribosomes on the nuclear envelope, and the formation in groups of represent peroxisomes may a morphological denotation in order to biochemical compensation а to process temperature adaptation.

-In 1951, [42] observed cells containing lipid droplets in the human liver lobules.
+Ito (1951)observed cells containing lipid droplets in the human liver lobules.
 These cells were located in the space of Disse and were surrounded by reticular fibers.
 He presumed that lipid droplets in these cells were derived from the blood stream and designated these cells (fat-storing cells).
-The existence of the fatstoring cells was reported in fishes, amphibian, reptiles, birds and mammals [43] and man [44].
-Variations in the number of lipid droplets have been reported in different seasons [45] and under some nutritional conditions [46].
+The existence of the fat- storing cells was reported in fishes, amphibians, reptiles, birds and mammals (Ito et al., 1962) and man (Ito and Shibasaki, 1968).
+Variations in the number of lipid droplets have been reported in different seasons (Ito et al., 1960) and under some nutritional conditions (Kitagawa, 1960).

-As in mammals, the Kupffer cell serves as a sinusoidal macrophage and free radical scavengers and the Ito cell is the main storage site of vitamin A [47].
+As in mammals, the Kupffer cell serves as a sinusoidal macrophage and free radical scavengers and the Ito cell is the main storage site of vitamin A (Scalia et al., 1988).